BitcoinDesign/Guide/guide/getting-started/visual-language.md

    layout = "float-left"
 %}

-The Unicode symbol for Bitcoin (₿) was introduced in [Unicode 10.0.0](http://www.unicode.org/versions/Unicode10.0.0/) on June 20, 2017.
-This important step established Bitcoin as a currency symbol alongside the US Dollar ($), Euro (€), and others.
+The Unicode symbol for bitcoin (₿) was introduced in [Unicode 10.0.0](http://www.unicode.org/versions/Unicode10.0.0/) on June 20, 2017.
+This important step established bitcoin as a currency symbol alongside the US Dollar ($), Euro (€), and others.
 As of mid-2021, few fonts support the symbol.

 </div>